Java code for PATCH Request ExampleThis Java code snippet was generated automatically for the PATCH Request example.

 What is the HTTP PATCH request method used for?

-How to send data with a PATCH request?
+Can I send data with a PATCH request?

-You can send data to the server in the body of an HTTP PATCH message in the same way as for the POST request.
+You can send data to the server in the body of an HTTP PATCH message the same way as the POST request.
 The type and size of data are not limited.
 The Content-Type request header must indicate the correct data type in the body of the PATCH message.

 PATCH Request Example

-An example of sending a PATCH request to a ReqBin echo API endpoint.
+The following is an example of sending a PATCH request to a ReqBin echo API endpoint: